LihongZhang2023/portfolio/README.md

 # What I hope to learn
 Through the Telling Story with Data course, I hope to learn:
-1. designing data visualization more effectively.
+1. designing data visualization more effectively;
-2. New tools and techniques for data visualization and analystics
+2. New tools and techniques for data visualization and analystics;
 3. New ways to represent data about my work.